scholtzan/led-speakers/docs/transform.md

 # Audio Processing and Transformation

-The `AudioTransformer` initializes a new audio stream
+The `AudioTransformer` initializes a new audio stream and starts the FFT based on the audio samples written to the audio buffer.

+[todo: add more docs]

 ## FFT